-Type 1 diabetes may eventually cause eye, kidney or nerve problems, even when it's treated.
+Type 1 diabetes may eventually cause eye, kidney, or nerve problems, even when it's treated.
 It would be wonderful to prevent or cure the disease.
-In order to do this, researchers have to know its cause (or causes).
+In order to do this, researchers have to know its cause (or causes) in detail.

-Type 1 diabetes is generally considered to be an autoimmune disease.
+The disorder is generally considered to be an autoimmune disease.
 Our immune systems protect us from disease by attacking—or attempting to attack—invaders such as viruses and bacteria.
 In people with an autoimmune condition, the immune system mistakenly attacks the person's own cells.
 It's thought that people with type 1 diabetes have a genetic predisposition to develop the disease.
-However, even with this predisposition, diabetes won't develop unless an environmental trigger stimulates the immune system to destroy the beta cells in the pancreas.
+However, even with this predisposition, diabetes may not develop unless an environmental trigger stimulates the immune system to destroy the beta cells in the pancreas.
 These cells make the insulin.

-In people with type 1 diabetes, also known as type 1 diabetes mellitus, the pancreas produces no or very little insulin.
+In people with type 1 diabetes, the pancreas produces no or very little insulin.
 Glucose is unable to enter cells and collects in the blood.
 Most people with type 1 diabetes are diagnosed as children or as teenagers.
 In fact, the disorder used to be called juvenile diabetes.
-Adults may also develop type 1 diabetes, however.
+Adults may also develop the disease, however.

 In people with type 2 diabetes, the pancreas is still producing insulin.
 However, the body's cells aren't responding to this insulin, a condition known as insulin resistance.
 Once again, glucose collects in the blood.
 Most people with type 2 diabetes are diagnosed as adults.
 However, as the number of obese children increases, more cases of type 2 diabetes in children are being reported.
-Obesity is a risk factor for type 2 diabetes.
+Obesity is a risk factor for the disorder.

-The increase in blood sugar level causes excessive thirst and urination in untreated diabetics.
-Other symptoms may include extreme tiredness, extreme hunger and unexplained weight loss.
-These symptoms may be present in both types of diabetes.
-There may be additional symptoms in type 2 diabetes, such as slow healing of wounds, tingling or numbness in the hands or feet, blurred vision and frequent infections.
+The increase in blood sugar level can cause excessive thirst and urination in untreated diabetics.
+Other symptoms may include extreme tiredness, extreme hunger, and unexplained weight loss.
+These symptoms may be present in both forms of the disease.
+There may be additional symptoms in type 2 diabetes, such as slow healing of wounds, tingling or numbness in the hands or feet, blurred vision, and frequent infections.

 A virus consists of a coat of protein surrounding genetic material.
-This material is usually DNA (the same chemical which contains our genetic code) but is sometimes a related chemical known as RNA.
-The enteroviruses are small RNA viruses that multiply in the gut.
+This material is usually DNA (the same chemical that contains our genetic code) but is sometimes a related chemical known as RNA.
+Enteroviruses are small RNA viruses that multiply in the gut.

 Enteroviruses are primarily transmitted from person to person by the transfer of respiratory secretions or by the contamination of objects by feces.
 If a contaminated hand or other item contacts the mouth or nose, a person may become infected by the virus.
 This is one reason why washroom hygiene is very important when using a restroom.
 Even a tiny sample of feces can contain many bacteria and viruses.

-There are many types of enteroviruses and they can cause many diseases.
+Many types of enteroviruses exist and they can cause many diseases.
 One type that has been linked to type 1 diabetes is the group known as coxsackieviruses.

 Enteroviruses and Type 1 Diabetes

-Medical researchers in Finland have found that people with type 1 diabetes are far more likely to have a persistent enterovirus infection in their intestinal mucosa than people without diabetes.
-The "mucosa" is the lining of the intestine.
-The researchers also found that the infection was associated with mucosal inflammation.
+Medical researchers at the Academy of Finland (Suomen Akatemia) have found that people with type 1 diabetes are far more likely to have a persistent enterovirus infection in their intestinal mucosa than people without diabetes.
+The mucosa is the lining of the intestine.
+The researchers have also found that the infection is associated with mucosal inflammation.

-In addition, a survey by Australian researchers found that children with type 1 diabetes were nearly ten times as likely as other children to have an enterovirus infection.
+A survey by Australian researchers found that children with type 1 diabetes were nearly ten times as likely as other children to have an enterovirus infection.
 4,448 children were involved in the study—some with type 1 diabetes and some who were healthy.

-Some experiments - but not all - have found that people with type 1 diabetes have antibodies against enteroviruses in their bloodstream or bits of protein or RNA from the viruses in their blood.
+Some experiments have found that people with type 1 diabetes have antibodies against enteroviruses in their bloodstream or bits of protein or RNA from the viruses in their blood.